TEAM HACKATHON PROJECT

 3. (Admin) The result page is not very intuitive. -> Change: Add a button that allows admins to download results in a spreadsheet.

-4. (Admin) It's hard to find the food which users requested for -> Change: In the User ordering page, add a required text field for users to type in the doordash/Uber Eats link of food they request
+4. (Admin) It's hard to find the food which users requested for -> Change: In the User ordering page, add a required text field for users to type in the doorDash/Uber Eats link of food they request

 After iterating the app based on the user testing result, we launched the Meet 'n Eat order app in November 2022, and started to use it for bigger team events.
 So far, it has been used for ~30 people-sized team events and hangouts.
-We plan to promote it to bigger team events at the end of 2022.
+We aimed to promote it to bigger team events at the end of 2022.